pmatsson/NeverAfk/README.md

 Tested and works in Archeage and Wildstar, probably most games.
 I take no responsibility if you get banned using this program.

+#### Quick setup
+If you don't want to enter all the settings every time, you can follow the example in the bat folder and create a bat for your game with your settings.

 #### Why does the program not find my game?
 You need to search for (parts of) the name of the window-frame not the name of the game.
 Look at the border at the  top of the